samuelbaldwin05/HIMYMDashboard/README.md

 sankey - seperate file to create sankey graph

 ## How to run
-Download the files and data\\
+Download the files and data

-Make sure you have panel installed\\
+Make sure you have panel installed

-In a terminal in the directory input: panel serve himym_dash
+In a terminal in the directory, input: panel serve himym_dash